naporin0624/d1-remote-tls-repro/README.md

 ❌ Error: TLS peer's certificate is not trusted; reason = Hostname mismatch
 ```

+## Key Finding

+The TLS error is triggered by the **combination** of:
+1. D1 binding with `remote = true`
+2. Other bindings (R2, IMAGES) present in the config
+3. `.dev.vars` file with secrets

+If you only have the D1 binding (no R2/IMAGES), the error does NOT occur.

 ## Notes

 - `wrangler d1 execute --remote` works correctly
-- The issue is specific to `getPlatformProxy` with remote D1 bindings
+- The issue is specific to `getPlatformProxy` with this binding combination
-- This may be related to [workers-sdk#8087](https://github.com/cloudflare/workers-sdk/issues/8087)
+- This may be related to [workers-sdk#8087](https://github.com/cloudflare/workers-sdk/issues/8087) and [workers-sdk#11106](https://github.com/cloudflare/workers-sdk/issues/11106)